HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The load and stored extended instruction family allow data access across the entire virtual address range using segment registers SR1..SR3.
+The load and stored extended instructions allow data access across the entire virtual address range using segment registers SR1..SR3.
 The address offset can reach any data byte in the segment address range.
 The store instruction does not support an indexed mode.
 In contrast to the LDEXx instruction, the STEx instruction would need to access three registers ( the value to store, the base and index register ), which would require a greater hardware effort.

 <!--------------------------------------------------------------------------------------------------------->